 After writing 24 Ways To Manage Anger and Abuse: Female Perpetrators, Male Victim, I thought it’d be a good time to describe what domestic abuse is.
-That’s because people better understand what domestic violence is and don’t realise that the other forms of abuse that domestic abuse covers is actually abuse.
-Thus, hopefully this post will help spread awareness so people can know the warning signs and seek help sooner.
+That’s because people better understand what domestic violence is and don’t realise that the other forms of abuse that domestic abuse covers are actually abuse.
+Thus, hopefully, this article will help spread awareness so people can know the warning signs and seek help sooner.

 Domestic abuse can happen to anyone.
 However, women make up the vast majority of domestic abuse cases, with men being the perpetrators (Women’s Aid).

-I’ve been a victim of two different forms of domestic abuse (Abuse: Female Perpetrators, Male Victim), and I’m a guy.
+I’ve been a victim of two different forms of domestic abuse (Female Perpetrators, Male Victim), and I’m a guy.
 I’ve also known several of my female friends and family to have suffered domestic abuse as well.